What is DMP in marketing?

 While others wait for a fresh batch of data science graduates to flood, the job market tech minds actively develop the algorithms that substitute the tough part of the work with big data.

-The technologies that capture the customer data, process, consolidate, and make sense of it, are already here and they’re called digital management platforms.
+The technologies that capture the customer data, process, consolidate, and make sense of it, are already here and they’re called data management platforms.

 What Is a Data Management Platform?

 A (DMP) data management platform definition includes a centralized customer data warehouse that brings together information from all advertising channels, platforms, and touchpoints.
 The idea behind DMPs is to help marketers aggregate diverse kinds of audience data coming from a variety of sources under one roof and gain a 360-degree view of their consumers.

 With the help of DMPs, advertisers store essential data about existing customers, tap into new audience segments, and extract knowledge to target prospective audiences, optimize media buying processes, and create ads that resonate with the public.

 DMPs are seamlessly integrated with demand-side platforms (DSPs), supply-side platforms (SSPs), and ad exchanges to give publishers and media buyers complete control over ad distribution and audience definition.
-This means that if you have a data management platform, it’s better to use it integrated with other DMP ad tech solutions so your data is activated the right away (read more additional information about the dots of the programmatic ecosystem).
+This means that if you have a data management platform, it’s better to use it integrated with other DMP ad tech solutions so your data is activated the right away (read additional information about the dots of the programmatic ecosystem).

 How Does a Data Management Platform Work?